-Tablestore is an Alibaba Cloud NoSQL database service that uses a variety of data models.
+Tablestore is a multi-model service developed by Alibaba Cloud.
+Tablestore can store a large amount of structured data.
 Wide Column is one of the models used in Tablestore.
 This topic describes the components of the Wide Column model and the differences between the Wide Column model and relational model.

 The preceding figure shows the components of the Wide Column mode.
 The following table lists the components of the Wide Column model.

 |Primary key||Primary keys uniquely identify each row in tables.
 A primary key consists of one to four primary key columns.|